SRoddis/Nancy.RestModule/README.md

 ## Demo
-In the repository you can find [Nancy.RestController.Demo]( https://github.com/SRoddis/Nancy.RestModule/tree/master/Nancy.Controller.Demo) which is a simple demo to show how to use Nancy.RestModule.
+In the repository you can find [Nancy.RestModule.Demo]( https://github.com/SRoddis/Nancy.RestModule/tree/master/Nancy.RestModule.Demo) which is a simple demo to show how to use Nancy.RestModule.

 1. Compile and run the demo application.
 2. Now you can [list all customers](http://localhost:53638/customer/) and should get the following response.